lwansbrough/react-native-markdown/README.md

 A component for rendering Markdown in React Native.
 This component is still in early development and is missing quite a few elements.
 Pull requests welcome.

+## Known issues

+- Due to [a bug](https://github.com/facebook/react-native/issues/824) in underlying layout engine for React Native ([facebook/css-layout](https://github.com/facebook/css-layout)), this module will put your application in an infinite loop unless you patch the upstream changes from `css-layout`'s' `Layout.c` and `Layout.h` files.

 ## Getting started

 1. `npm install react-native-markdown --save`